Coconut: Coconut flour

 Coconut flour has also been developed for use in baking, to combat malnutrition.

 Sprouted coconut

 Newly germinated coconuts contain a spherical edible mass known as the sprouted coconut or coconut sprout.
 It has a crunchy watery texture and a slightly sweet taste.
 It is eaten as is or used as an ingredient in various dishes.
 It is produced as the endosperm nourishes the developing embryo.
-It is a haustorium, a spongy absorbent tissue formed from the distal portion of embryo during coconut germination, facilitates absorption of nutrients for the growing shoot and root.
+It is a haustorium, a spongy absorbent tissue formed from the distal part of embryo during coconut germination, which facilitates absorption of nutrients for the growing shoot and root.

 Heart of palm

 Apical buds of adult plants are edible, and are known as "palm cabbage" or heart of palm.
 They are considered a rare delicacy, as harvesting the buds kills the palms.
 Hearts of palm are eaten in salads, sometimes called "millionaire's salad".

 Toddy and sap

 The sap derived from incising the flower clusters of the coconut is drunk as toddy, also known as tubâ in the Philippines (both fermented and fresh), tuak (Indonesia and Malaysia), karewe (fresh and not fermented, collected twice a day, for breakfast and dinner) in Kiribati, and neera in South Asia.
 When left to ferment on its own, it becomes palm wine.
 Palm wine is distilled to produce arrack.
 In the Philippines, this alcoholic drink is called lambanog (historically also called vino de coco in Spanish) or "coconut vodka".

 The sap can be reduced by boiling to create a sweet syrup or candy such as te kamamai in Kiribati or dhiyaa hakuru and addu bondi in the Maldives.
 It can be reduced further to yield coconut sugar also referred to as palm sugar or jaggery.
 A young, well-maintained tree can produce around 300 L of toddy per year, while a 40-year-old tree may yield around 400 L.

 Coconut sap, usually extracted from cut inflorescence stalks is sweet when fresh and can be drunk as is such as in tuba fresca of Mexico (derived from the Philippine tubâ).
 They can also be processed to extract palm sugar.
 The sap when fermented can also be made into coconut vinegar or various palm wines (which can be further distilled to make arrack).